How would Naomi Kramer, program manager for JIAS Toronto, describe the organization’s relationship with cloudStack and Salesforce?

 In that regard, cloudStack displays the same methodical approach with its business that JIAS takes with its own operations.

-Most notably, the switch to the cloud system allowed JIAS to transition to a remote work environment without missing a beat when work-from-home recommendations went into effect after the onset of COVID-19.
+Most notably, the switch to the cloud allowed JIAS to transition to a remote work environment without missing a beat during the pandemic.
 JIAS would have been left scrambling with its old legacy solution.